How To Find Wood And Furniture Manufacturers In Vietnam // Ultimate Guide

 • You can search factories by style, material, customizations, and more.

-Cosmo has used this database and method to find great suppliers for dozens of furniture and wood clients totaling over 10 million USD in value and shipped 100’s containers of furniture, case goods, and other wooden goods for clients in the US, EU, Singapore, Hong Kong, Mexico and more.
+Cosmo has utilized this database and method to identify excellent suppliers for numerous furniture and wood clients, totaling over $ 10 million in value, and shipped hundreds of containers of furniture, case goods, and other wooden goods to clients in the US, EU, Singapore, Hong Kong, Mexico, and more.
 Our clients have ranged from major hotel chains to major home improvement stores, flat-packed furniture, and much more.

-We reversed and audited the supply chain of some of the world’s largest and most respected furniture manufacturers, including Ikea, West Elm, Wayfair, Haverty’s, and more.
+We audited and reversed the supply chain of some of the world’s largest and most respected furniture manufacturers, including IKEA, West Elm, Wayfair, Haverty’s, and more.
 Unfortunately, many of these factories are unlisted, so we had to be creative to get the contact details.

 Cosmo Sourcing // Go Straight To The Source!

 If you are interested in sourcing, please get in touch with the Cosmo Sourcing team.
 We have been in Vietnam since 2014 and have the skills to find you the best supplier possible.
-We are also established in China and are one of the only companies that can find suppliers in China and Vietnam.
+We are also established in China and are one of the few companies that can source suppliers in both China and Vietnam.
 Pick the one you think is best.

-Our Vietnam Sourcing service allows you to access new manufacturers that you would not be able to in China and avoid the recent tariffs.
-Our services are designed to do everything to take your idea, turn it into a product, and ship it to the final destination.
-Cosmo can do everything from creating a product spec sheet, validation, sourcing, ordering and evaluating samples, arranging inspections, finding freight forwarders, quality assurance, negotiations, and even working with prep and fulfillment centers in the States.
+Our Vietnam Sourcing service enables you to access new manufacturers that are not available in China and avoid recent tariffs.
+Our services are designed to take your idea, turn it into a product, and ship it to its final destination.
+Cosmo can handle everything from creating product spec sheets and validation to sourcing, ordering, and evaluating samples, arranging inspections, finding freight forwarders, ensuring quality assurance, negotiating, and even working with prep and fulfillment centers in the United States.
 We aim to handle every single step of your business in Vietnam for you.

 We have helped clients ranging from Fortune 500 to small FBA sellers.
 So don’t hesitate to contact us and let us know how we can help you.